key4hep/k4MarlinWrapper/doc/starterkit/k4MarlinWrapperCLIC/edmConverters.md

 1. Instantiate the `Lcio2EDM4hepTool` Gaudi Tool, e.g. as `lcioConvTool = Lcio2EDM4hepTool("LCIO2EDM4hep")`.
 2. Indicate the collections to convert in the options of the tool.
-  + To sipmly convert all available collections use `lcioConvTool.convertAll = True` (this is also the default!)
+  + To simply convert all available collections use `lcioConvTool.convertAll = True` (this is also the default!)
   + If you want to convert all available collections but want to rename some of them, e.g. because an algorithm expects a different name, use the `collNameMapping` option.
 This maps the input name to the output name; `lcioConvTool.collNameMapping = {'MCParticles': 'MCParticle'}` will convert the input `'MCParticles'` into the `'MCParticle'` collection.
   + To convert only a subset of all available collections, set the `convertAll` option to `False` and indicate the collections to convert via the `collNameMapping` option.
 3. Select the Gaudi Algorithm that will convert the indicated collections.